PERSOL HR DATA BANK in APAC

 Payment period

-A worker/laborer may make an official request of the institute for the settlement of industrial relations disputes to terminate the employment relationship with the employer, if the employer has not paid wages at the prescribed time for three consecutive months or more (Labor Law, Article 154A, Paragraph 1, Item g, point (3)).
+A worker/laborer may make an official request of the institute for the settlement of industrial relations disputes to terminate the employment relationship with the employer, if the employer has not paid wages at the prescribed time for three consecutive months or more (Manpower Law, Article 154A, Paragraph 1, Item g, point (3)).

 Minimum wages

-.
 In Indonesia, the minimum wages are decided and publicized in each province, district, and city annually by the end of November.
 Therefore, it is recommended that an employer should make inquiries in each region regarding the applicable minimum wage.11 Published minimum wages are revised annually and come into force on 1 January of the following year.

-Whosoever violates above-mentioned regulation shall be subject to criminal prosecution, and on conviction, carries a custodial sentence of a minimum of one (1) year and a maximum of four (4) years and/or a fine of a minimum of Rp 100,000,000 and a maximum of Rp 400,000,000 (Labor law, Article 185).
+Whosoever violates above-mentioned regulation shall be subject to criminal prosecution, and on conviction, carries a custodial sentence of a minimum of one (1) year and a maximum of four (4) years and/or a fine of a minimum of Rp 100,000,000 and a maximum of Rp 400,000,000 (Manpower law, Article 185).

 Retirement benefits